KxSystems/docs/docs/wp/intraday-writedown/index.md

 ### Limitations

-This solution, of course, comes with its own drawbacks, namely added complexity in maintaining the data in the RDB and in creating the HDB partition.
-Also, querying the data will be much more complicated as result of the data being stored in a different format in memory and in the temporary directory.
+This solution, comes with some limitations, namely added complexity in maintaining the data in the RDB and in creating the HDB partition.
+Also, querying the data is much more complicated as result of the data being stored in a different format in memory and in the temporary directory.
 However, depending on the use case, the benefits may outweigh the drawbacks.

 ## Comparison of `w.q` and partitioned writedown